Sleep Hypnosis: Accolades

-TVLine named Kayvan Novak as a honorable mention for the "Performer of the Week" for the week of October 26, 2024, for his performance in the episode.
+TVLine named Kayvan Novak as an honorable mention for the "Performer of the Week" for the week of October 26, 2024, for his performance in the episode.
 The site wrote, "We're already mourning the end of FX's supremely silly vampire comedy What We Do in the Shadows as it begins its final season, so we're trying to savor every last giggle — including those provided by Kayvan Novak's reliably hilarious turn as clueless vampire Nandor.
 Novak showed off his full comedic range in this week's third episode: Colin used sleep hypnosis to remind Nandor he is a fierce warrior, and Novak gleefully tapped into his primal side as Nandor reasserted his violent warlord status.
 Then he topped himself when Colin sleep-hypnotized Nandor into thinking he's Richard Nixon, with Novak employing a surprisingly spot-on Tricky Dick impression.
 The actors on Shadows are so consistently funny that it's easy to take them for granted, but we want to make sure to shine a bright light (though not sunlight, of course) on Novak's inspired slice of comic lunacy."